p0wertiger/docker-glpi/README.md

 This package contains with:
 - OS: Alpine
-- Web Server: Apache2 / PHP
+- Web Server: PHP-FPM / Nginx
 - GLPI application
 - Following plugins are installed in this package:
     - [Accounts](https://github.com/InfotelGLPI/accounts)